Stefan0712/fitness-app/README.md

 ### 🏃 Activity Logs

 For logging physical activities other than already created exercises and workouts.
-Fields included:
+Fields include:

 * Name
 * Time